Effective Holiday Email Marketing in 2019: Examples, Tips, and Tools for Successful Campaigns

 Planning your holiday email marketing strategy and teasing it out is important so your customers know what offers they might expect.

-Just over 20% of marketing professionals plan more than 3 months in advance of the peak email season.
+Just over 20% of marketing professionals plan more than 3 months in advance for the peak email season.

 By planning out in advance you are able to: